11 Things to Do in Kapaa: Make it a day out!

 Shave ice is one of those iconic treats that you have to get at least once during your trip to Hawai’i.
 And while there are plenty of places to choose from on the island, we love Wailua Shave Ice near Waipouli Beach.

-The quality of the shave ice here is top-notch with unique flavors you won’t find anywhere else.
+The quality of the shave ice here is top-notch, and the flavors are unique.
 We highly recommend the Lava Flow (pineapple juice, haupia foam, strawberry puree) or the Almond Joy (coconut milk, chocolate sauce, roasted coconut flakes, almonds).
-You can also add vanilla ice cream, a snowcap, or li hing mui (ground plum) powder.
+Add vanilla ice cream, a snowcap, or li hing mui (ground plum) powder.

 In addition to the shave ice, they also serve tropical smoothies as well as acai bowls.

 With rolling hills and towering mountain peaks, it’s easy to see why Kauai is one of the best islands for hiking.
-And if you’re in Kapa’a, then you’ll be just a short drive away from one of the most iconic treks around – the Sleeping Giant Trailhead!
+And if you’re in Kapaa, you’ll be just a short drive away from a great Kauai trek – the Sleeping Giant Trailhead!

-The Sleeping Giant (otherwise known as Nounou Mountain) can be found on the western ridge of Wailua and Kapaʻa in the Nounou Forest Reserve.
+The Sleeping Giant (Nounou Mountain) can be found on the western ridge of Wailua and Kapaʻa in the Nounou Forest Reserve.
 It gets its name because if you look closely, you’ll see that the outline of the mountain looks like a man lying on his side!

 The trail to the summit is approximately 1.6 miles.
 But while it’s not particularly long, it is steep, as you’ll need to ascend up 1,000 feet to the top.
 On top of that, the terrain can be a bit uneven and rocky, so make sure you wear a durable pair of hiking boots.